lunarc/lunarc_docs/docs/batch_system.md

 The SNIC meta-centres have agreed on a set of environment variables which should improve the portability of (parts of) job-scripts between SNIC sites.
-On Alarik the following variables are set by the system:
+On Aurora and Erik the following variables are set by the system:

 | Environment variable | Explanation | Value on Aurora | Value on Erik |
 |----------------------|-------------|-----------------|-----------------|